 The thing that sticks out to me is that Rendered Fat Contains EPA, DHA, and ARA.
 Any Plant or Seed Derived Oils do not contain these and they are much sought after by the Brain and beneficial to the heart.
 These exist only in animal Fats, Fatty Fish, Eggs, and Algae.

-We even have a mechanism which converts ALA into EPA and DHA.
+We even have a mechanism that converts ALA into EPA and DHA.
 Albeit not very efficiently.
 An external source is much needed on a regular basis.
 Especially here in the western diet where most people do not get their daily value and are deficient.

 Adding Rendered Fat on a regular basis is an excellent way not only for the added value of Richness and Taste but health benefits as well.
-There is growing studies showing that previously held beliefs may be incorrect.
+There are growing studies showing that previously held beliefs may be incorrect.

-Reasons for Rendered Fat
+Reasons for using Rendered Fat

-Trimming the excess fat from meats and rendering into fat is a technique that can add a ton of flavor to the dish.
+Trimming the excess fat from meats and rendering it into fat is a technique that can add a ton of flavor to the dish.
 Here are a few reasons why you might want to incorporate rendering fat.